AU-Master-Thesis/thesis/sections/3-methodology/study-1/factors.typ

 Hence, the variables and thus robots all have four #acr("DOF") each; i.e. $"DOFS" = 4$ and does not change during the inference process.
 The implemented mathematics for the variables align with that which is described in #nameref(<s.b.gaussian-belief-propagation>, "Gaussian Belief Propagation").

 ==== First Order Jacobian <s.m.factors.jacobian-first-order>
 The first order Jacobian is used to calculate the gradient of the factor measurement.
-The Jacobian is defined in $RR^(R times C)$, where $R$ is defined by the amount of rows in the factor measurement $h(#m.x)$, and $C$ is the amount of columns in the linearisation point, which is state space columns multiplied by the amount of variables the factor connects.
+The Jacobian is defined in $RR^(R times C)$, where $R$ is defined by the amount of rows in the factor measurement $h(#m.x)$, and $C$ is the amount of columns in the linearization point, which is state space columns multiplied by the amount of variables the factor connects.

 In mathematical terms, the implemented `first_order_jacobian`#footnote[Found in the #gbp-rs(content: [#crates.gbpplanner-rs]) crate at #source-link("https://github.com/AU-Master-Thesis/gbp-rs/blob/9d06aab257eec234a57a8a8a87ce54369da00cce/crates/gbpplanner-rs/src/factorgraph/factor/mod.rs#L102", "/src/factorgraph/factor/mod.rs:102")] function, can be expressed as follows; let

-- $h : RR^n -> RR^m$ be the factor measurement function that maps a linearisation point to a measurement.
+- $h : RR^n -> RR^m$ be the factor measurement function that maps a linearization point to a measurement.
-- $#m.x$ be the linearisation point, an $n$-dimensional vector, representing the state or states at which the Jacboian is computed.
+- $#m.x$ be the linearization point, an $n$-dimensional vector, representing the state or states at which the Jacboian is computed.
 - $delta$ be a small perturbation value for computing the finite difference approximation.

 The function computes the Jacobian matrix $jacobian$ of $h$ at $#m.x$ by approximating the partial derivatives with respect to each component of $x$ using the #acr("FDM").
 Mathematically, the $j$-th column of $jacobian$, denoted as $jacobian_j$, is computed using @eq.foj-column-j: